 Tagging can be performed at the Ethernet level if the machine doing the tagging/filtering is also acting as a bridge(4).
-By creating bridge(4) filter rules that use the tag keyword, PF can be made to filter based on the source/destination MAC address.
+By creating bridge(4) filter rules that use the tag keyword, PF can be made to filter based on the source or destination MAC address.
 Bridge(4) rules are created using the brconfig(8) command.
 Example:

-'''

-brconfig bridge0 rule pass in on fxp0 src 0:de:ad:be:ef:0 \
+brconfig bridge0 rule pass in on fxp0 src 0:de:ad:be:ef:0 \ tag USER1 pass in on fxp0 tagged USER1

-tag USER1

-'''